JonaLaw/rock-paper-stuff/README.md

 You'll see the evaluated worksheet, and you can click into any code cell and press `control-enter` to evaluate it again (possibly after changing it).
 This worksheet will walk you through basic interactions with the Rock Paper Stuff environment.

-To run games and tournaments from the terminal, put your in `user.clj` in the indicated places.
+To run games and tournaments from the terminal, put your code in `user.clj` in the indicated places.
 Then typing `lein run` at the operating system command line will run that function and print the result to the terminal.

 ## Acknowledgments